 The Property consists of a large complex of buildings and land, which includes business offices, public tour spaces, a school, and private residences.
 Access for your attendees is only permitted to your contracted event space.

 By contracting event space, you and your guests agree not to interfere with the activities of the Foundation, school, residents, or other guests and will be courteous and use common sense while conducting event on Property.

+All activities or events at Taliesin West must be consistent with the purposes of Frank Lloyd Wright Foundation and Taliesin West as well as appropriate for the facilities.
+All activities and entertainment must be approved in advance by Foundation Event Staff.

+Behavior or activities that are offensive, abusive, illegal or which may result in the endangerment of Foundation guests, staff, residents, visitors, or property are expressly prohibited.
+Foundation staff will request that individuals engaging in such behavior leave the property.

 Included in the rental fee: